 a) MultiFocal & Toric IOLS

 Premium lenses are becoming more and more popular with surgeons and patients.
 We feel that there will be an increase in volume that these IOLs are implanted in 2019.
 Not only are these lenses being improved upon in quality and accuracy, but new science and technology is being added to them seemingly every year.
-And with the latest addition to the premium IOL industry with Toric/Multifocal (2in1) lenses, patient satisfaction and scoring higher and vision outcomes better as these developments are made.
+And with the latest addition to the premium IOL industry with Toric/Multifocal (2in1) lenses, patient satisfaction and better vision outcomes are at all time highs.
 So, we feel in 2019 you’ll see more premium lenses added to your surgery days.

 b) Adjustable IOLS